-Fortunately from the point of view of the companies funding these trials-but unfortunately for the credibility of the journals who publish them-these trials rarely produce results that are unfavourable to the companies' products [7.8].
-Paula Rochon and others examined in 1994 all the trials funded by manufacturers of nonsteroidal anti-inflammatory drugs for arthritis that they could find [7].
-They found 56 trials, and not one of the published trials presented results that they could find that were unfavourable to the company that sponsored the trial.
-Every trial showed the company's drug to be as good as on better than the comparison good as or better than the comparison treatment.

-By 2003 it was possible to do a systematic review of 50 studies comparing the outcomes of studies founded by the pharmaceutical industry with those of studies funded from other sources [8].
-Some 16 of the studies looked at clinical trials or meta-analyses, and 13 had outcomes favourable to the sponsoring companies.
-Overall, studies funded by a company were four times more likely to have results favourable to the company has studies funded from other sources.
-In the case of the five studies that looked at economic walutations,
+Fortunately from the point of view of the companies funding these trials-but unfortunately for the credibility of the journals who publish them-these trials rarely produce results that are unfavourable to the companies' products [7,8].
+Faula Rochon and others examined in 1994 all the trials funded by manufacturers of nonsterioidal anti-inflammatory Fortunately from the point of an use that students by manuactures of nonsteroidal anti-inflammatory drugs for arthritis that they could find [7].
+They found 56 trials, and not one of the published trials presented result that were unfavourable to the company red the trial.
+Every trial showed the company's drug to be as good as or better than the comparison shored mit company string to be as good as or better than the comparison treatment.
+By 2003 it was possible to do a systematic review of 30 studies funded by the pharmaccutical industry with those of studies funded from other sources [8].
+Some 16 of the studies looked at clinical trials or meta-analyses, and 13 had outcomes favourable to the sponsoring company were four times more likely to have results favourable to the company than studies funded from other sources.
+In the case of the five studies that looked at economic evaluations,

-- Reprints: Selling reprints of pro-drug articles to drug companies (PLoS Med 2005 May)

-- 2. Advertisements: Publicizing pro-drug advertisements

-- 3. Endorsing pro-drug treatment protocols: These benefit drug companies

-- Financial reciprocation:

-Drug companies reciprocate

-with donations, advertisements,

-reprint purchases, pro-medical
+- I. Reprints: Selling reprints of pro-drug articles to drug companies (PLoS Med 2005 May) - 2.
+Advertisements: Publicizing pro-drug advertisements - 3.
+Endorsing pro-drug treatment protocols: These benefit drug companies - 4.
+Financial reciprocation: Drug companies reciprocate with donations, advertisements, reprint purchases, pro-medical legislation Video gallery: ichnfm.org/18

-legislation

-Video gallery: ichnfm.org/18